lucaconte/BeatTheMeddler/README.md

     cd TextSecure-Server
     mvn install

-Troubleshootinh: if you have some problem in building related to "tests" add
+Troubleshooting: if you have some problem in building related to "tests" add
     -DskipTests

 ###The configuration files